 CHPA Protects the Industry

+CHPA proactively monitors proposed legislation that may impact corporate housing providers, leading member efforts to educate and influence legislators, while mobilizing vital resources to address issues of concern.
 We encourage you to stay current on legislation and tax issues in your local communities, and bring those issues or concerns to the attention of CHPA leadership.
-Together, we increase the visibility of corporate housing and influence the factors impacting the industry.

 CHPA represents and supports members via communication, education and advocacy.
 Members can find out more in the CHPA Knowledge Center.